Wesley Chihyung Yu

 Michael T. Davis

-Michael Davis teaches the art of the Middle Ages, the arts of Islam, and modern architecture.
+Michael Davis teaches courses on the art of the Middle Ages, the arts of Islam, and modern architecture.
 His research centers on French Gothic architecture including Notre-Dame, Paris and the cathedrals of Clermont-Ferrand and Limoges.
-Recently, he has been at work reconstructing lost buildings in medieval Paris (early video).
-Featured in seminars on Paris, these projects actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.
+Recently, he has been reconstructing lost buildings in medieval Paris (early video).
+Used in his seminars on Paris, these projects actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.

 Robert Eisenstein played violin as a kid in Buffalo, NY, and became interested in early music in high school.
 He studied viola da gamba, his primary instrument, with Richard Taruskin, and still plays Renaissance and baroque violin.
 Mr. Eisenstein is the Programming Director and Artistic Co-director of the Folger Consort, early music ensemble in residence at the Folger Shakespeare Library in Washington, D.C., and is the Director of the Five College Early Music Program.
 He teaches music history, music and technology, and directs student ensembles.

-Nieves Romero-Díazes main area of research is gender and race in Early Modern Spain.
+Nieves Romero-Díaz's main area of research is gender and race in Early Modern Spain.
 She has authored and edited/co-edited 4 books and more than 30 articles, reviews, and book chapters.
-Making historical and critical connections between the past and the present, her courses include Black Spain, Spain, and Islam, or Gender Violence in Spain.
+Making historical and critical connections between the past and the present, her courses include Black Spain, Spain and Islam, and Gender Violence in Spain.
 She has received numerous (inter)national grants and awards and has presented her research at conferences, invited lectures, and symposiums in England, France, Germany, Mexico, Portugal, Spain and the US.